BillForMeal/TheSnakeGame/readme.txt

 Instructions to compile and execute:

+For Windows, just download and run the jar file.

 To run the project from the command line, go to the dist folder and type the following: